Inspector Roofing Certifications

 Certified

-Haag Certified Inspector® – Residential
+Haag Certified Inspector® – Residential (Methodology Focus)

-Why Haag certification helps during adjuster meetings
+Why this helps during adjuster meetings

-• Consistent terminology recognized in insurance workflows
+• Consistent terminology used in many insurance workflows

 • Efficient joint inspections focused on what can be documented and verified